KARNATISAITHARUN/documentation/using-inspect-protect/inspect/analyzing-applications.md

 Use the `sl analyze` command to submit applications to ShiftLeft Inspect for code analysis and security profiling.

 If you are using ShiftLeft Inspect with [ShiftLeft Protect](../../introduction/products.md), you can analyze your code before running your application, for example to integrate with a build / Continuous Integration (CI) environment.
-To do so, you must integrate the  shiftleft.json file into your runtime environment and make it available to the ShiftLeft Protect Microagent.
+To do so, you must integrate the  [ShiftLeft JSON file](../protect/json-file.md) into your runtime environment and make it available to the ShiftLeft Protect Microagent.
 This allows the Microagent to be associated with your application.

 ## Analysis Workflow